Act I · The Grove

 She's not here.

-The camp.
 I hop two stones at a time, making my way back.

 I return to the willow, scanning the path, as if looking twice will somehow manifest her.